Gopi-04/trafficlight-project/README.md

 # **Components Setup:**

-Connect the ultrasonic sensors to the Arduino.
+1)Connect the ultrasonic sensors to the Arduino.

-Wire the relay module to control the LED lights.
+2)Wire the relay module to control the LED lights.

-Configure the LED lights for traffic indication.
+3)Configure the LED lights for traffic indication.

 **Upload the Code:**